 You’ll need a work visa to work in Portugal if you’re a non-EU citizen.
 The visa application process can take several months, so starting the process as soon as possible is essential.

-Numerous visas are available, so contact your local Portuguese Embassy or Portuguese Consulate for advice on what visa you’re eligible for.
-If you plan to work remotely for a foreign company, we’d recommend a Digital Nomad Visa.
-You can read about the different types of work visas available in Portugal here.
+Numerous visas are available, so contact your local Portuguese Embassy or Portuguese Consulate for advice on what visa you're eligible for.
+If you plan to work remotely for a foreign company, we'd recommend a Digital Nomad Visa.

 Generally, to get a work permit in Portugal, you need to complete the following steps: